-Over the past three years, the Corporation's Rate Base Assets have grown by approximately 10 per cent.
+Over the past three years, the Corporation's Rate Base Assets have grown by approximately 12 per cent, from \$1,321 million as at December 31, 2018 to \$1,479 million as at December 31, 2021.
 This growth reflects the Corporation's capital expenditures necessary to ensure the ability to provide service, public and employee safety and reliability of supply of electricity to the Corporation's customer base.
-Significant capital expenditures that have contributed to the increase in Rate Base Assets over the three-year period include the Kootenay Operations Centre, the Upper Bonnington Old Units Refurbishment and the Corra Linn Spillway Gate Replacement.
+Significant capital expenditures that have contributed to the increase in Rate Base Assets over the three-year period include the Upper Bonnington Old Units Refurbishment and the Corra Linn Spillway Gate Replacement.